Techtonica/curriculum/react-js/react-part4-full-apps.md

 export default App;
 ```

-You should see the heading and a single todo.
+You should see the heading and 2 todos/

 #### Adding isCompleted